shadabali-git/Exam-Test-Platform/README.md

 bun dev
 ```

+Folders

+Main src folder
+inside app and Components are main folders
+app contain one single page.tsx with all Components used in it
+Components fodler hold the Design components

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.